opendatahub-io/ai-edge/pipelines/README.md

 ### Deploy and run the build pipeline

+#### For S3 fetch
 Update the `aws-bucket-name` parameter value from its default `rhoai-edge-models` in [`build-container-image-pipelinerun-bike-rentals.yaml`](tekton/build-container-image-pipeline/build-container-image-pipelinerun-bike-rentals.yaml) and/or [`build-container-image-pipelinerun-tensorflow-housing.yaml`](tekton/build-container-image-pipeline/build-container-image-pipelinerun-tensorflow-housing.yaml) to match your S3 bucket name.

+#### For Git fetch
+Update the `git-model-repo` parameter with the repository url, the `modelRelativePath` parameter to the model files path and the `git-revision` parameter for the version/branch of the repository in [`build-container-image-pipelinerun-bike-rentals.yaml`](tekton/build-container-image-pipeline/build-container-image-pipelinerun-bike-rentals.yaml).

 Then create the pipeline(s) to build the container image with AI runtime: